-Most plaintiffs don't get a tax gross-up for additional taxes.
-Tax gross-ups are commonly requested but not commonly awarded by courts or by agreement.
+Actually, the reverse is true.
+Tax gross-ups are commonly requested, but not commonly awarded by courts or by agreement.
 Even so, some plaintiffs succeed.
-Eshelman18 is an important case about the negative tax consequences of a lump sum.
-Joan Eshelman was receiving pay in one year that should have been payable over multiple years.
-The court was persuaded that Eshelman needed extra damages to make up for the bad tax hit she would take on a lump sum compared with the lower taxes she would have paid on each annual salary amount.
+Eshelman v.
+Agere Systems, Inc.[18] is an important case about the negative tax consequences of a lump sum.
+Eshelman was receiving pay in one year that should have been payable over multiple years.
+The court was persuaded that Eshelman needed extra damages to make up for the bad tax hit she would take on a lump sum, as compared with the lower taxes she would have paid on each annual salary amount.